 In the end, I ran the full 14 kms still wearing all the warm clothes.
 I was pleased with myself, but why would I chose to do this?
 Why would I intentionally make myself uncomfortable while running?
 I guess I just wanted to know that I could overcome the discomfort so I could feel more confident about handling other discomforts that may arise while running.
 And I think we can all use a bit more confidence in our running abilities!

 I also felt that it was good physical training as I was simulating training in hot weather conditions.
-I think I will probably try this again the next time I dress too warm for running and hopefully it will help improve my running performance!
+I think I will probably try this again the next time I dress too warm for running and hopefully it will improve running performance for me!

 What about you?
 Have you challenged yourself lately?
 Or do you have some great tips to share about how to dress appropriately for variations in weather?
 We would love to hear all about your experience.
 Please share in the comments below.